Abandoned & Little-Known Airfields:

 Worsham Airport, as depicted on the September 1952 El Paso USAF Sectional Chart (courtesy of Chris Kennedy).

-as it was not yet depicted at all on the February 1949 El Paso Sectional Chart (according to Chris Kennedy).
+as it was not yet depicted at all on the February 1950 El Paso Sectional Chart.

 The earliest depiction of the Worsham Airport which has been located